Description

 When our hearts and minds are guarded by God’s peace, we can experience and express gratitude and joy, even amid difficulties.
 As Paul wrote in Philippians 4:4-6, rejoicing and presenting our needs to God with thanksgiving are linked to the peace that follows.
 God’s peace allows us to stay joyful, knowing our lives are in His hands.

-In summary, God’s peace acts as a divine fortress over our hearts and minds, keeping us rooted in faith, protecting us from harmful thoughts and emotions, and allowing us to live in the freedom and assurance of His love.
+God’s peace acts as a divine fortress over our hearts and minds, keeping us rooted in faith, protecting us from harmful thoughts and emotions, and allowing us to live in the freedom and assurance of His love.
 This peace empowers us to live confidently, despite challenges, by continually turning our focus to God and His promises.

 God’s Strategic Will: